-Depending on your citizenship, your plans to visit Canada can be overshadowed by the need to obtain a visitor visa.
-For many people, the process of filing documents is an exhausting and complicated process.
+Depending on your citizenship, your plans to visit Canada could be halted if you do not have a visitor visa.
+For many people, the application process can be very complex.

-– Tours and organized trips for people with an extensive travelling background
+– Tours and organized trips for people with an extensive traveling background

 – Invitation from family or friends

-- Short language courses (up to 6 months) for those who want to improve their English skills
+– Short-term language courses (up to 6 months) for those who want to improve their English skills

-– Support for children in the summer and winter camps
+– Support for children in summer or winter camps

-The decision to issue a visitor visa is taken by the Embassy of Canada in the country of residence/citizenship of the applicant.
-This decision is based on several important factors: your financial conditions, your employment in the country of residence, and the confidence of the immigration officer that at the end of the visit, you will return to the country of residence and won’t stay in Canada illegally.
+The decision to issue a visitor visa is ruled by the Canadian embassy in the country of residence/citizenship of the applicant.
+This decision is based on several important factors: your financial conditions, your employment in your country of residence, and the confidence of the immigration officer that at the end of the visit, you will return to your country of residence and won’t stay in Canada illegally.

-Choosing the right strategy and correctly filed documents increase your chances of obtaining a positive decision.
+Choosing the right strategy, and correctly filing the correct documents will increase your chances of being approved for a visitor visa.

-Our statistics show that 8 out of 10 of our clients successfully received a visitor visa and were able to enter Canada without any problems or exhausting collection of multiple documents.
+Our statistics show that 8 out of 10 of our clients successfully received a visitor visa and were able to enter Canada without any problems.

-In the case of refusal, we resort to the appeal procedure using the CAIPS system, which allows you to access your file and the officer’s comments about the refusal, analyze the weaknesses of your application and take appropriate measures to fix them.
+In the case that you are denied a visitor visa, we will resort to the appeal procedure using the CAIPS system, which allows you to access your file and view the immigration officer’s comments on why you were denied, as well as analyze the weaknesses of your application and take the appropriate measure to fix them.